-- 7.1 The Board receives the management letter from the external auditors, approves the annual audited accounts and Governance Statement, prior to these being signed by the Chief Executive and laid before Parliament. - 7.2 The Board will approve any other reports to Parliament produced by the GLA.
+- 7.1 The Board receives the management letter from the external auditors, approves the annual audited accounts and Governance Statement, prior to these being signed by the Chief Executive and laid before Parliament. - 7.2 The Board will approve any other reports to Parliament produced by the GLAA.

-Setting the GLA strategic direction
+Setting the GLAA strategic direction

-- 7.3 The Board will approve the strategic plan which will be a rolling three year forward facing plan ensuring that the GLA strategic direction aligns to its framework of policy and resources agreed by the Secretary of State. - 7.4 Once a formal letter of budgetary provision for that year has been received from the Home Office, the GLA Board will approve the annual business plan including agreeing key performance measures and the annual budget, both capital and revenue, including any material changes. - 7.5 The Immigration Act 2016 also specifies that the GLAA must operate in accordance with the annual strategy prepared by the Director of labour Market Enforcement and approved by the Home Secretary and the Secretary of State for Business Innovation and Skills. - 7.6 A formal planning cycle incorporating the GLA(A) Strategic Plan, Business Plan and Director's Strategy will be in place which will also take due cognisance of the Home Office Modern Slavery Strategy, The Independent Anti-Slavery Commissioner's Annual Strategy and other associated documents.
+- 7.3 The Board will approve the strategic plan which will normally take the form of a rolling three year forward facing plan ensuring that the GLAA strategic direction aligns to its framework of policy and resources agreed by the Secretary of State. - 7.4 Section 2(6) of the Immigration Act 2016 specifies that the GLAA, as an organization exercising labour market functions, must have regard to the annual strategy prepared by the Director of Labour Market Enforcement and approved by the Home Secretary and the Secretary of State for Business Innovation and Skills. - 7.5 Once a formal letter of budgetary provision for that year has been received from the Home Office, the GLAA Board will approve the annual business plan including agreeing key performance measures and the annual budget, both capital and revenue, including any material changes. - 7.6 A formal planning cycle incorporating the GLAA Strategic Plan, Business Plan and Director's Strategy will be in place which will also take due cognisance of the Home Office Modern Slavery Strategy, the Independent Anti-Slavery Commissioner's Annual Strategy and other documents which the Board considers relevant..

-Setting the high-level regulatory framework which the GLA operates
+Setting the high-level regulatory framework which the GLAA operates

-- 7.7 The Board will approve all high-level policy and organisational decisions which are fundamental to the GLA role as a regulator, including the regulatory model, fees, inspection regime, and enforcement policy. - 7.8 The Board will approve the principles of public consultation that the GLA wishes to engage in.
+- 7.7 The Board will approve all high-level policy and organisational decisions which are fundamental to the GLAA role as a regulator. - 7.8 The Board will approve the principles of public consultation that the GLAA wishes to engage in.

-Ensuring that the GLA has Chief Executive Office in place to deliver the GLA strategic plans
+Ensuring that the GLAA has Chief Executive Office in place to deliver the GLAA strategic plans

-- 7.9 The Board is responsible for employing a Chief Executive who must be responsible to the Board for carrying out the GLA's functions and management of its employees. - 7.10 The appointment of a Chief Executive requires the consent of the Secretary of State.
+- 7.9 The Board is responsible for employing a Chief Executive who must be responsible to the Board for carrying out the GLAA's functions and management of its employees. - 7.10 The appointment of a Chief Executive requires the consent of the Secretary of State.